 Inkwell Beach

 A two-block stretch of sand, just south of Santa Monica pier, Inkwell was where African American beachgoers often flocked with minimal racial harassment.
 The term “Inkwell” was used derogatorily, referencing the skin color of the beachgoers, but the community managed to turn it into a symbol of pride.
-An African American investment group sought to develop a resort in the area but was blocked by the Santa Monica Bay Protective League (the area later went on to be the home of Casa del Mar and Shutters on the Beach).
+An African American investment group sought to develop a resort in the area but was blocked by the Santa Monica Bay Protective League (the area later went on to be the home of Hotel Casa del Mar and Shutters on the Beach).
 It was at the Inkwell where Nick Gabaldon, the first African American-Mexican surfer, taught himself to catch waves.

 (L) Credit: Shades of L.A.
 Photo Collection and the Los Angeles Public Library